afourmy/pyNMS/README.md

 ![AS Management](https://github.com/mintoo/networks/raw/master/Readme/3D-display.PNG)

 ## Capacity planning

-Once traffic links are created, they are routed on the trunks outside an AS, and the routes to cross an AS.
-The resulting traffic flow is computed for all trunks.
-This leads to trunk dimensioning and capacity planning.
+Once traffic links are created, they are routed on the trunks.
+The resulting traffic flow is computed for all for all interfaces.
+In the following example, the router load-balance the traffic on four equal-cost multi-path.

 ![Capacity planning](https://github.com/mintoo/networks/raw/master/Readme/capacity_planning.PNG)

 ## Failure simulation

-It is possible to simulate the failure of a device and see how it impacts the network routing and dimensioning.
+It is possible to simulate the failure of one or several devices and see how it impacts the network routing and dimensioning.
+A trunk can be set "in failure" from the right-click menu.
-When highlighting a route's path, the "recovery path" is displayed: it shows how the traffic is being rerouted after the failure has occured.
+For the failure to be considered, it is required to trigger the update of all routing tables, then route the traffic flows.
+On the same example as above, we see that the router is now load-balancing the traffic on two paths only, and the total traffic flow is computed accordingly.

 ![Failure simulation](https://github.com/mintoo/networks/raw/master/Readme/failure_simulation.PNG)